IMPORTANT FILM PERMIT COVID INFORMATION

 With these changes, Burbank is in alignment with other local and state jurisdictions and consistent in our practice within our own organization.

 All film permits applications shall be submitted online at www.filmburbank.com.
-In the event there is an issue applying online the applicant may submit a paper application.
+In the event that there is an issue applying online, the applicant may submit a paper application.
 (Application is located under PDF Form Library, Film Permit Request Form)

 To initiate the permit procedure, a film company must:

-If necessary, any affected City department (Public Works, City Hall, etc.) must be contacted by a film company representative for departmental approval.
+If necessary, contact any affected City Department (Public Works, Parks, etc.) for departmental approval.

-A production company representative must complete our application process online.
-Appropriate forms must be signed and fees collected before actual filming begins.
+Appropriate forms must be reviewed and approved, and fees MUST be collected before actual filming begins.